Many women have heard the term ‘estrogen dominance’ (ED) but are not sure of the meaning.

 Appearance of Estrogen Dominance with Thermography:

-This is a thermographic (infra-red) image of the back.
+This is a thermographic (infrared) image of the back.
 The colorized version shows regional heat patterns best (red is hot and blue is cold).
 Thus the right shoulder has more red because there is inflammation there.
 The grey scale shows vascular patterns best.
 The leopard spot pattern is one of several patterns suggestive of estrogen dominance.
-On day 2 of hormonal balancing we already see a disappearance of the estrogenic leopard spot appearance, thus we can see the estrogen.
+On day 2 of hormonal balancing we already see a lessening of the estrogenic leopard spot appearance, thus we can see a pattern starting to balance.

 For more information see Metabolic Therapy: Thyroid, Adrenal and Hormone Correction,